wbarnha/gr-gmuground/README.md

 Winner of the Outstanding ECE Senior Design Project Award for Spring 2020.

 # Installation
 If you don't already have GNU Radio, you can quickly install it using [this](https://github.com/wbarnha/grsetup) Shell script.
+For all scripts, it is assumed that Ubuntu 18.04 or later is being used (note that as of this commit, gr-limesdr isn't currently compatible with versions later than 18.04).

 The following dependencies must be installed: